 - Questions about ordering from Gleason Printing?
 Email [email protected] or call 952-925-1345.

-- You also can buy the manual at your local county Extension office (call ahead to make sure they have them).
+- You can also buy the manual at your local county Extension office (call ahead to make sure they have them).

 Fumigation manuals